-Committee No. of Mem bers Committee Charter Functions Key Responsibili- ties Power Exec.
+Committee No. of Members Committee Charter Functions Key Responsibili- ties Power Exec.
 Dir.
 Non- Exec.
 Dir.
 Indep.
-Dir. ues Audit and Risk Management Committee ("Audit and Risk Committee") 1 2 Audit Committee Charter Assist the Board in the performance of its oversight responsibility over the Company's financial reporting system, internal control system, audit processes and compliance with applicable laws, rules and regulations 1.
+Dir.
+Audit and Risk Management Committee ("Audit and Risk Committee") 1 2 Audit and Risk Committee Charter Assist the Board in the performance of its oversight responsibility over the Company's financial reporting system, internal control system, audit processes and compliance with applicable laws, rules and regulations 1.
 Financial statements and disclosures 2.
 Evaluation of internal controls and risk including information technology security 3.
 Review of internal and external audit 4.
-Coordinate and monitor compliance with legal and regulatory requirements Access to records, properties and personnel to enable them to perform audit functions Risk Committee Charter The Board Risk Committee is primarily responsible in providing advice to and assisting the Board in reviewing and recommending the Company's Risk Appetite, the Risk Management Statement and the Risk Management Framework to align with the Company's Risk Appetite and to support business objectives.
-1. Ensure that the overall risk management policies and procedures exist for the Company.
-2. Review the adequacy of the Company's risk management framework/ process.
-3. Review the results of the annual risk assessment done by the Chief Risk Officer (CRO)/ Risk Management Officers (RMO), including the risks identified and the risk treatments, their impact on the Company's business.
-Access to records, properties and personnel to enable them to review the risk-related issues and to recommend the Risk Appetite and Risk Management Framework of the Company.
+Coordinate and monitor compliance with legal and regulatory requirements Access to records, properties and personnel to enable them to perform audit functions The Audit and Risk Committee is primarily responsible in providing advice to and assisting the Board in reviewing and recommending the Company's Risk Appetite, 1.
+Ensure that the overall risk management policies and procedures exist for the Company.
+2. Review the adequacy of the Company's risk management framework/ Access to records, properties and personnel to enable them to review the risk-related issues and to recommend the Risk Appetite and Risk Management Framework of